valbertoenoc/object_detection/README.md

 In order to run each of the models, follow these steps:

-1. The coco trained weights for yolo:
+1. The coco trained weights for yolo (Weights were not included because of Github file size limit restriction):

 [Yolo Weights](https://pjreddie.com/media/files/yolov3.weights)